fluentassertions/fluentassertions/docs/_pages/objectgraphs.md

 - Be strict about the order of items in byte arrays
 ```

 However, sometimes that's not enough.
-For those scenarios where you need to understand a but more, you can add the `WithTracing` option.
+For those scenarios where you need to understand a bit more, you can add the `WithTracing` option.
 When added to the assertion call, it would extend the above output with something like this:

 ```
 With trace: